 Jamie made foster care bags that can be given to children who are being removed from their home and placed in foster care.
 The foster care bags included a soft blanket, stuffed animal, a toothbrush/paste and other items that will hopefully provide comfort during a difficult time.
 Read more in Fremont Tribune Article: "Project Benefits Foster Children".

 "Implementation of the Music & Memory Program in the Fremont Community" - Anya Morosov of Fremont (Fremont High School)

 Anya raised funds to enable a local nursing home to become a Certified Music & Memory Care Facility so that personalized music can enrich the lives of nursing home residents.
 Check out the Fremont Tribune article: "Music Helps Several Patients".

 Best of Show for School-Wide Participation

 "Veterans Memorial Plaza Project"

 This project supported a larger community effort to raise $50,000 to build a Veterans’ Memorial Plaza next to the Lyons Library.
 Youth ages K-12 at Lyons-Decatur Schools worked together to execute four projects-selling baked goods at a volleyball game, hosting a walk-a-thon fundraiser to honor vets, and community clean up events in Lyons and Decatur.
 Each raised support for the memorial.
 Read more here: "Lyons-Decatur Students Raising Money for Memorial" (Fremont Tribune)

 Best of Show for Community Partnerships

 "Extreme Makeover Church Edition" - PresbyYOUTH Group of Fremont

-The PresbyYOUTH want to identify a rural church impacted by poverty and partner up with Rebuilding Together to fix up the church property (e.g. painting, yardwork, minor repairs).
+The PresbyYOUTH identified a rural church impacted by poverty and partnered with Rebuilding Together to fix up the church property (e.g. painting, yardwork, minor repairs).